-A copia is essentially a notebook of aphorisms, quotes, poems, paragraphs, etc that you maintain for the express purposes future writing and research.
+Copia or a commonplace book which is essentially a notebook of aphorisms, quotes, poems, paragraphs, etc that you maintain for the express purposes future writing and research.
 I prefer to organize mine topically.
 The topics include almost anything.
-Seriously, things like “the purpose of Paul’s letter to the Romans,” “Misunderstandings of Statistics in Science Journals,” and “Ignorance in the high IQ population.”
-The quotes can be as complicated or simple as you wish, but the point is that any idea, paragraph, or quip you wish to ponder, utilize for research, or quote is all in one place.
+Seriously, things like “the purpose of Paul’s letter to the Romans,” “Misunderstandings of Statistics in Science Journals,” “funny tweets,” “lines from novels,” etc. The quotes can be as complicated or simple as you wish, but the point is that any idea, paragraph, or quip you wish to ponder, utilize for research, or quote is all in one place.
 I even put the source under each one in Turabian format.
 It’s like an annotated bibliography for your life.
 I would even recommend putting your own thoughts about the quote underneath the quote in bold.
 This way you also have a pithy version of a story for illustrative purposes.

 Having a copia document allows you of simply searching for that whatsit or whosit you have in the shadows of books past in the deep caverns of your mind.
 There are two ways to keep a copia.